 Remember those tiny hairs in the inner ear that move with sound waves?
 If they die, they don’t grow back.
 Hearing aids will only be able to work with what’s left.
 And cochlear implants that bypass the tiny hair cells to stimulate the auditory nerve also have limitations.

-If this study leads to the development of a new type of sensor, it may be able to artificially replace the tiny hairs you’ve lost to restore a more genuine level of hearing through a next generation of hearing aid.
+If this study leads to the development of a new type of sensor, it may be able to artificially replace the tiny hairs you’ve lost to restore a more genuine level of hearing through the next level to build a better hearing aid.

 We look forward to seeing how this study progresses.